lizmat/articles/towards-more-coverage-4.md

 Coverage testing will help you determine which parts of the code in a distribution are not tested yet.
 But is **no** guarantee that really all possible code path have been tested.

-Adding coverage testing at a later stage, is a lot of work.
+Adding coverage testing at a later stage is a lot of work.
 Make sure that you add it during development of a distribution, as you would with any other tests.

 The `Test::Coverage` distribution allows for further flexibility in a lot of corner cases as well, not just for the simple, straightforward testing cases.

+This concludes this series of blog posts for now.
+New episodes may be added at a later stage: never say never!

 *If you like what I'm doing, committing to a [small sponsorship](https://github.com/sponsors/lizmat/) would mean a great deal to me!*